Morgan Stanley Reiterates Immunocore Holdings plc - ADR (IMCR) Overweight Recommendation

 What is the Fund Sentiment?

 There are 205 funds or institutions reporting positions in Immunocore Holdings plc - ADR.
-This is an increase of 5 owner(s) or 2.50% in the last quarter.
-Average portfolio weight of all funds dedicated to IMCR is 0.47%, a decrease of 8.03%.
-Total shares owned by institutions increased in the last three months by 7.10% to 34,242K shares.
+This is an increase of 2 owner(s) or 0.99% in the last quarter.
+Average portfolio weight of all funds dedicated to IMCR is 0.47%, an increase of 6.12%.
+Total shares owned by institutions increased in the last three months by 6.95% to 34,242K shares.
 The put/call ratio of IMCR is 0.25, indicating a bullish outlook.

 What are Other Shareholders Doing?